open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

-The SDK MUST support multiple `MetricReader` instances to be registered on the same `MeterProvider`, and the [MetricReader.Collect](#collect) invocation on one `MetricReader` instance MUST NOT introduce side-effects to other `MetricReader` instances.
+The SDK MUST support multiple `MetricReader` instances to be registered on the same `MeterProvider`, and the [MetricReader.Collect](#collect) invocation on one `MetricReader` instance SHOULD NOT introduce side-effects to other `MetricReader` instances.
 For example, if a `MetricReader` instance is receiving metric data points that have [delta temporality](./datamodel.md#temporality), it is expected that SDK will update the time range - e.g. from (T<sub>n</sub>, T<sub>n+1</sub>]